If you’ve written an excellent memoir and search for the best memoir publishers, you’re in the right place.

 15. Rio Nuevo Publishers

-The Tucson-based Rio Nuevo has focused on food, culture, local history, travel, and nature since its inception.
+The Tucson-based Rio Nuevo is an independent book publisher who has focused on food, culture, local history, travel, and nature since its inception.

 With a clear interest in these areas of writing, they welcome memoirs that speak their ‘language.’
 They deal with both literary agencies and non-fiction authors with no representation.